Terms of Enrolment

 1.1.
 The terms of the enrolment form and these terms and conditions constitute the terms of a legally binding contract (“the Contract”) between you, the student, any invoice addressee set out in the enrolment form and the Oxford College of Garden Design (the School).

 2.2.
-You must attend all courses on a punctual basis unless prevented by events beyond your reasonable control.
+You must complete all of your online course unless prevented by events beyond your reasonable control.

 2.3.
-Subject to the Appeals Procedure set out in the Student Handbook, the School reserves the right not to issue you with a Diploma or to require you to cease attending the course if:
+Subject to the Appeals Procedure set out in the Student Handbook, the School reserves the right not to issue you with a Diploma or to require you to cease completion of the course if:

-2.3.1. in the view of the Principal, your conduct or attendance is unacceptable; or
+2.3.1. in the view of the Principal, your conduct or participation is unacceptable; or

 2.4.
 The School reserves the right not to issue you with a Diploma if you fail to achieve the required standard.